-1 INTRODUCTION
+1. INTRODUCTION

 This report presents an unreliability evaluation of the emergency power system (EPS) at 104 U.S. commercial nuclear power plants listed in Table 1.
-For each plant the corresponding Standardized Plant Analysis Risk (SPAR) model (version model indicated in Table 1) was used in the yearly calculations.
-Demand, run hours, and failure data from fiscal year (FY) 1998 through FY 2011 for selected components in the EPS were obtained from the Equipment Performance and Information Exchange (EPIX) database.
-Train unavailability data (outages from test or maintenance) were obtained from the Reactor Oversight Process (ROP) Safety System Unavailability (SSU) database (FY 1998-FY 2001) and the Mitigating Systems Performance Index (MSPI) database (FY 2002-FY 2011).
+For each plant, the corresponding Standardized Plant Analysis Risk (SPAR) model (version model indicated in Table 1) was used in the yearly calculations.
+Demand, run hours, and failure data from fiscal year (FY)-98 through FY-12 for selected components in the EPS were obtained from the Equipment Performance and Information Exchange (EPIX) database.
+Train unavailability data (outages from test or maintenance) were obtained from the Reactor Oversight Process Safety System Unavailability (SSU) database (FY-98 through FY-01) and the Mitigating Systems Performance Index (MSPI) database (FY-02 through FY-12).
 Common-cause failure (CCF) data used in the models are from the 2010 update to the CCF database.
+The system unreliability results are trended for the most recent 10-year period while yearly estimates for system unreliability are provided for the entire active period.